bgamari/ghc-wiki-import/records/overloaded-record-fields.md

-The plan is to merge these branches shortly after the release of GHC 7.8, so power users can try out the extension and we can refine the design.
-The extension should be stable and available for general use in GHC 7.10.
+The design has mostly stabilised, but there is still some work to do on the implementation.
+We hope to have it merged before the release of 7.10.

 ## History